Header image

 Why retail businesses need a customer data pipeline now

-A strong customer data pipeline for retail business helps solve that mismatch in five important ways.
+A modern customer data pipeline helps retail businesses in five important ways:

 5. It prepares the business for scale

-As retailers expand stores, channels, markets, or product lines, fragile integrations become a liability.
-A cloud-based architecture gives the business room to grow without rebuilding its data foundation every time.
+As retailers expand their product lines, locations, channels, and markets, fragile integrations become expensive to maintain.
+A scalable cloud-based architecture gives the business room to grow without rebuilding its data foundation every time.

-How to build a customer data pipeline for retail business
+How to build a customer data pipeline for a retail business

 If you are asking how to build a customer data pipeline, the answer starts with business design, not tools.